-This Policy governs sexual misconduct involving students that occurs on any school property or in connection with any school-sponsored program or event.
+This Policy governs sexual misconduct involving students that occurs on any academy property or in connection with any academy-sponsored program or event.
 This Policy applies to all students, employees, and third parties conducting business with the Montana Academy, regardless of the person's gender, gender identity, sexual orientation, age, race, nationality, class status, ability, religion or other protected status.
-The Montana Academy encourages victims of sexual violence to talk to somebody about what happened - so victims can get the support they need, and so the school can respond appropriately.
-As further described in this Policy, the school will seek to respect a victim's request for confidentiality to the extent possible, while remaining ever mindful of the victim's well-being.
+The Montana Academy encourages victims of sexual violence to talk to somebody about what happened - so victims can get the support they need, and so Montana Academy can respond appropriately.
+As further described in this Policy, Montana Academy will seek to respect a victim's request for confidentiality to the extent possible, while remaining ever mindful of the victim's well-being.

-3. PROHIBITED CONDUCT
+3. PROHIBITED CONDUCT (SECTION 3)